9-shen/WhatsAppSend/README.md

 python send_msg.py
 ```
 PS: the file will open the browser and gives you 20 seconds delay to scan the QR Code<br>
-after that the script will open new instance each time, if the number has a whatsapp account it will choose randm message to send to, and close the current tab and open a new instance each time
+after that the script will open new instance each time, if the number has a whatsapp account it will choose random message to send to, and close the current tab and open a new instance each time

 ## Contact
 For more info : contact@9-shen.com